evgenylovesjiujitsu/agro-drone-automation/README.md

-# agro-drone-automation
+# drone-automation
-Automation script for the game "The Farmer Was Replaced": handles tilling, planting, harvesting, movement logic, and entity-specific actions in continuous field cycles using Python-like code.
+Automation scripts for the game "The Farmer Was Replaced", written in Python.